Meredith Dost, PhD

 PhD in Government and Social Policy, Harvard University

-dost2 (at) wisc.edu or mdost.phd (at) gmail.com
+mdost.phd (at) gmail.com

-I am a National Poverty Fellow at the Institute for Research on Poverty at the University of Wisconsin-Madison, in residence at the Office of the Assistant Secretary for Planning and Evaluation (ASPE) within the U.S. Department of Health and Human Services (HHS).
+I am a National Poverty Fellow at the Institute for Research on Poverty at the University of Wisconsin-Madison, in residence at the Office of the Assistant Secretary for Planning and Evaluation (ASPE) in the U.S. Department of Health and Human Services (HHS).

 I earned my PhD in Government and Social Policy at Harvard University in 2023, jointly between the Graduate School of Arts & Sciences and Harvard Kennedy School.
 During my PhD, I was a Graduate Fellow at the Edmond & Lily Safra Center for Ethics during the 2021-22 year, a Democracy Doctoral Fellow at the HKS Ash Center for Democratic Governance and Innovation in 2020-21, a Stone PhD Research Fellow in the Multidisciplinary Program in Inequality & Social Policy, and an affiliate of the Center for American Political Studies.
 At Harvard College, I served as an academic advisor for undergraduates studying political science for six years.
 Prior to Harvard, I worked at Pew Research Center, and I earned a B.A. in Public Policy and Hispanic Studies from the College of William & Mary.